davisantos-bit/davisantos-bit.github.io/_publications/2024-revistarberu.md

 ---
-title: "Spatial analysis of crime rate in the urban area of Caucaia, Ceará, Brazil"
+title: "Crime has taken over the city: The belt of insecurity in Fortaleza, Ceará"
 collection: publications
 permalink: /publication/2024-revistarberu/
 date: 2024-08-07